How to Play Roulette Online

 Inside bets are named because they are found in the center of a roulette table and refer to individual numbers or specific combinations of numbers.
 Unlike outside bets, inside bets have a much lower chance of winning, but the payouts are much higher.
 Because of this, there is inherently more risk associated with inside bets, which makes them more suited towards experienced players.

-• Straight/Single: These bets are on single numbers, with players able to choose any number on the table from 1-36 and 0 or even 00 if they are playing the American Roulette variant.
+• Straight/Single: These wagers are on single numbers, with players able to choose any number on the table from 1-36 and 0 or even 00 if they are playing the American Roulette variant.
 This is a simple bet, and the chances of winning are low, with payouts of 35 to 1 each.

 • Split: You are covering two adjacent numbers on the roulette table with chips placed on the line between the two numbers, such as 16 and 17.
 Winning split bets pay out at 17 to 1, and remember that numbers next to each other on the table won't be next to each other on the roulette wheel.

 • Street: Also known as row bets, these cover three numbers in a row and are all consecutive, such as 1, 2, 3 or 4, 5, 6.
-Place your roulette chips at the bottom of the row below the first number, with the payout for street bets at 11 to 1.
+Place your roulette chips at the bottom of the row below the first number, with the payout for street wagers at 11 to 1.

-• Basket: Also known as a sucker or five-number bet, these bets are unique to American Roulette and include five specific numbers - the two zero pockets (0 and 0) as well as 1, 2, and 3.
+• Basket: Also known as a sucker or five-number bet, these wagers are unique to American Roulette and include five specific numbers - the two zero pockets (0 and 0) as well as 1, 2, and 3.
 Their odds of winning are 6 to 1.

 • Six Line: These cover six consecutive numbers on two adjacent rows such as 1, 2, 3, 4, 5, 6 or 7, 8, 9, 10, 11, 12 - with odds of 5 to 1.
 They are sometimes referred to as a quint bet.